Limited spots (3–5 riders). Next departure: October 2026.

 Glamping at Salinas Grandes

-Night sky, silence, and sunrise across the salt flats — the kind of memory that stays.
+Night sky, silence, and sunrise across the salt flats.
+The kind of memory that stays.

 Cuesta del Lipán + Purmamarca + 7 Colors Hill